p2kmgcl/p2kmgcl.github.com/tesera/firefox-disabled-elements.md

 ---
-draft: true
+draft: false
 title: Disabled input's click event is not fired in Firefox
 language: en
-date: 2021-09-13
+date: 2021-09-14
 emoji: 🖱️
 mood: Tired but excited, as usual.
 tags:
   - til
 ---

-Unlike other browsers (like chrome), Firefox does trigger `click` event or bubble it to parent elements, if a HTML tag is disabled.
+Unlike other browsers (like chrome), Firefox doesn't trigger `click` event or bubble it to parent elements, if a HTML tag is disabled.

 This behavior is intended, and documented in bugzilla: